usmahm/smartnode/README.md

-# An attempt to automate some things in my apartment
+# An attempt at modular automation